Clermont028/CallandRespond_RL/README.md

    -  alpha: we used a standard alpha of 0.1 as we had no preference regarding its learning rate
    -  gamma: [debating]
    -  epsilon: we increased the epsilon to 0.5 so that it have a higher chance to explore other options (and thus align itself more with the creative process)
- - Support your results through graphs, if applicable.
-How did you decide that the algorithm converged?
+ - **Support your results through graphs, if applicable.
+How did you decide that the algorithm converged?**
+   - Given there's no "right" answer, there's no optimal policy to be expected.
+Even if given the same input by the user, the program will always output something unique in return.
+Therefore, there is no convergence that can occur.
+Instead, we judge the score of the final result is greater than the original input.
- - A few screenshots of your problem/game to describe how your agent works
+ - **A few screenshots of your problem/game to describe how your agent works**

 # Conclusion
 - **A brief summary of your results**
-  - music,,, good
+  - Overall, we were surprised by how well the program performed in the end.
+Given our lack of musical background, it was interesting to see the program output a result that was sounded sufficiently pleasing to the human ear.
-- What did you learn from this project?
+- **What did you learn from this project?**
+  - From this project, we learned that creativity is quite a difficult and ambitious endeavor to emulate through a computer program.
+Especially now, after completing the program, we realize there is still so much more that could be added to fully encapsulate a more holistic musical response.
+  - During our main testing stage, we also did experience many instances in which our program learned to high-jack and game the reward system, so that was fun.
+  - We also learned a lot during our time figuring out which parameters we needed to adjust to generate more appropriate responses.
-- What was the most challenging part?
+- **What was the most challenging part?**
+  - It took us 3 hours to download and and figure out how to get Music21 to work on vscode :)
+  - Developing the algorithm: we went through many iterations trying to figure out what the states should be, how to reward/score the measures
-- What would you add/research if you had the opportunity to continue this work?
+- **What would you add/research if you had the opportunity to continue this work?**
+  - Less user-input restrictions :)
+  - More sophisticated scoring of measures
+  - Research of and utilization of tendency tones to help ensure that measures ended on notes that feel more "conclusive"
+  - Have the program be able to continuously build off responses to produce a whole song/piece
+  - More research on what exactly makes music sound "good" from a mathematical standpoint

 # References